 The disciples were anxious to the point of exhaustion, leaving the Lord to face His fears alone.
 This was Jesus’ first heartbreak that night.
 The disciples cared, but they could not adequately assist Him in His hour of need.

 Perhaps worse, Jesus knew He would endure the remainder of His last night alone as well.

 While Jesus scolded the disciples for falling asleep, a “multitude” of temple guards, representatives of the Sanhedrin, a Roman soldier, and Judas Iscariot arrived with lanterns, torches, and weapons.
-Gathering around Jesus, Judas famously kisses Him to signal to the guards who to arrest.
-Jesus rebukes Judas by saying, “Judas, are you betraying the Son of Man with a kiss (Luke 22:48)?”
+Gathering around Jesus, Judas famously kissed Him to signal to the guards who to arrest.
+Jesus rebuked Judas by saying, “Judas, are you betraying the Son of Man with a kiss (Luke 22:48)?”
 Matthew 26:49-50 records the encounter this way:

 “Immediately, he went up to Jesus and said, ‘Greetings, Rabbi!’ and kissed him.
 But Jesus said to him, ‘Friend, why have you come?'”